CarstenMaul/js-agent/README.md

-# jsagnet Javascript AI Agent
+# js-agent Javascript AI Agent

 This library provides an ai agent object that will communicate via the OpenAI API in streaming mode.
 It supports standard requests and function calls.